MA Motion Graphics

 For your team project, you’ll be working with a smaller team, collaborating to meet a shared brief.
 This will give you ample opportunity to get the support and assistance that you need.

-The Studio Project and Production Project modules will have a lower contact time (15 hours and 30 hours respectively), with your tutors taking on the roles of supervisors or studio leads.
+The Industry Specialism and Production Project modules will have a lower contact time (30 hours and 60 hours respectively), with your tutors taking on the roles of supervisors or studio leads.
 You’ll meet with them regularly to get feedback and help you stay on the right path, but these modules are much more about you managing the learning experience to meet your objectives.
 You’ll be free to organise your work either as a team or an individual to best suit your project requirements.

 Each module has its own area on our Online Learning Environment (OLE) where you will find information about the module and the resources that are provided to support your learning.
 Some of this information will be dedicated to the module, other elements may be shared across different modules and some may be external assets that can help with your further study.
 There may be links to videos, online journals and e-books, and you should take advantage of these to enhance your development and take it beyond the studio experience.
 Tutors may highlight some of these during their sessions.